tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 ```

 Store an app, or possible just a block of an app, from the `appbinary`
-buffer in flash slot 1 at byte `offset` If you can't find your entire
+buffer in flash slot 1 at byte `offset`.

-app in the buffer, call `PRELOAD_STORE` many times as you receive the
+If you can't fit your entire app in the buffer, call `PRELOAD_STORE`
-binary from the client.
-Returns 0 on success.
+many times as you receive the binary from the client.
+Returns 0 on
+success.

+At most 4096 bytes can be written at once and `offset` must be a
+multiple of 4096 bytes.

 Only available for the verified management app.